Vargodl/DVwords-WeekenStrung/README.md

 So for me personally, the prominence of religion (especially Catholicism) has diministed quite a bit.
 The same has been true of societies for the past several hundred years.
 I am a bit ashamed to realize that I was not a more open minded inquisitive questioner over a large part of my life.
 I am utterly amazed that many historically did this.

-As Matthew Arnold wrote and I paraphrase from Dover Beach (on of my many favorite poems):
+As Matthew Arnold wrote in Dover Beach (on of my many favorite poems, slightly truncated):

 The eternal note of sadness …

-The Sea of Faith once at the full, round earth's shore Lay like the folds of a bright girdle furled.
+The Sea of Faith

+once at the full,

+round earth's shore Lay

+like the folds of a bright girdle furled.

 But now only

 melancholy, long, withdrawing,

 Retreating to the night-wind,

 And naked shingles of the world.